Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

 ## Non-von Nuemann Model
 <ul>
   <li>
-    <a>Improvements in computation power require some deviation from the conventional von Nuemann model.
+    <a>Improvements in computation power require some deviation from the conventional von Neumann model.
 These improvements primarily take place in the form of <em>parallel processing</em> which refers to a vast collection of different computer architectures such as the following:</a>
     <ul>
       <li>
         <a>Multiple computers working together on a task</a>